Jenny-JWJ/BURN_CLASSIFIER/README.md

 ## 🚀 How to Install

-This project relies on `conda` (specifically the `conda-forge` channel) for environment management.
+This project relies on `conda` (remember to install it) for environment management.
 This is the most reliable way to install complex geospatial dependencies like `rasterio`.

 1.  **Clone the Repository**
     ```bash